delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 point['y'] = 0;
 ```

-If you access a **property which does not exist,** you will obtain the value
+If you access a **non-extant property,** you will obtain the value
 `undefined`:

 ```js
 var label = point.label; // will be undefined.
 Check it out with typeof.
 ```

-We can create new properties at any time by assigning something to them.
+We can create new properties at any time by assigning a value to them.

 ```js
 point.label = 'origin';